UravuLabs/MS5607/README.md

 # License and Credits

-Arduino IDE is developed and maintained by the Arduino team.
-The IDE is licensed under GPL.
-MS5607 library is developed and maintained by the [**Uravu Labs**](http://www.uravulabs.com/index) and licensed under GNU General Public License v2.0
+MS5607 library is developed and maintained by the [**Uravu Labs**](http://www.uravulabs.com/index) and licensed under GNU General Public License v2.0.

+Arduino IDE is developed and maintained by the Arduino team and it is licensed under GPL.

+PlatformIO atom IDE is licensed under Apache 2.0.